 email@example.com | 510.620.6777

 For more than 25 years Carolyn has been in financial management for the software, high-tech, architecture and design industries and then for nonprofits.
 Perhaps more inspiring is Carolyn’s past life as a ceramic artist.
 Her work was featured in a two-year traveling exhibition “American Ceramics Now” and some of her pieces are in the George & Dorothy Saxe contemporary crafts collection.
 When she’s not working, she’s probably gardening or out walking in nature.

-Severo is a native of Richmond, CA and a graduate of Richmond High School.
+Severo is a native of Richmond and a graduate of Richmond High School.
 Severo loves traveling to his native country, Mexico to learn more about his culture and family.
 Severo joined the Richmond Art Center team as a volunteer, then soon after, he became an addition to our staff.
-Severo is very family oriented and looks forward to sharing the Richmond Art Center and its rich culture with his family!
+Severo is very family oriented and enjoys sharing the Richmond Art Center with his family!

 Amy Spencer has over fifteen years experience supporting community art at regional art centers, government entities and museums.
 This includes working as a community arts development coordinator at the Nevada Arts Council; and at Pro Arts in Oakland, where she managed exhibitions, communications and public programs, including East Bay Open Studios.
 Spencer holds a Master and Bachelor of Arts from the University of Melbourne, Australia.
 A seminal role in her career was working at Injalak Arts—an indigenous enterprise in remote western Arnhem Land—where she experienced firsthand the vital role art can play in shaping a healthy community.